oblador/react-native-image-progress/README.md

 |**`renderError(error)`**|Function to render your own custom error message or image fallback.|*None*|
 |**`threshold`**|Number of milliseconds after mount to wait before displaying the indicator.
 Basically a workaround for cached images not to flash a spinner.
 Set to `0` to disable.|`50`|

-Note: `onLoad*` events are bubbled up, so if you wan't to do some custom thing when the image is loaded for example.
+Note: `onLoad*` events are bubbled up, so if you want to do some custom thing when the image is loaded for example.

 ## Demo